TristanGramsch/TristanGramsch.github.io/_posts/2021-06-04-drugs-are-no-monster.md

 <br> When people consume them.
 <br> Our intention is to solve the overdose epidemic.
 <br> That unfathomably big problem.
-<br> That has as many aspects as people can think of.
+<br> Which has as many aspects as people can think of.
 <br> Let's face that.
 <br> Even though we cannot see it completely clear.
 <br> We know rehab cannot solve the epidemic.